Note

 'bounding_box_scale_y': '1.2'}

-A renderer needs to inherent from QRenderer¶
+A renderer must inherit from QRenderer¶

 A user can customize things two ways¶